milnepe/arduino-xively-client/README.md

 You should have received a copy of the GNU General Public License along with this program.
 If not, see <http://www.gnu.org/licenses/>.

+Setup:
+1. Open arduino-xively-client.ino in Arduino IDE

+2. Configure Onewire pin & number of sensors - my setup has 2 sensors on pin 7:
+	#define ONEWIRE_BUS 7   // Pin 7
+	#define NUM_DEVICES 2   // 2 sensors

+3. Configure your Xively account settings and sample frequency in client-conf.h
+	#define UPDATE_INTERVAL 20000 // Every 20 seconds
+	#define APIKEY         "MySecretKey1234567890" //Your key
+	#define FEEDID         57506 // Your feed ID
+	#define USERAGENT      "TEST FEED" // Your project name

+4. Upload sketch and test - you can see debugging info in serial monitor

+The code should discover network connection via DHCP and sensor addresses automagically on Onewire bus.
+This code is specifically for DS18S20 sensors only.

+Tested on Arduino Uno / Arduino IDE 1.6.5 / Xively API v2